 Here are some considerations on 529 vs Roth IRA.
 If you’re eligible for a Roth and you have limited funds, Roth has a very attractive feature for the same reason that I just mentioned.
 You can take out your contributions at any point in time and you can use it for college.
 Alternatively, if you change your mind, or don’t need the money for college, you can designate it for your retirement.

-The main thing that you have to think about is there are no ready-made portfolios like that in 529.
-You have to know how to invest those Roth IRA contributions if you’re earmarking them for a child’s college.
+The main thing you must think about is that there are no ready-made portfolios like that in 529.
+You must know how to invest those Roth IRA contributions if you’re earmarking them for a child’s college.
 The other major consideration is if you are using a retirement fund, like a Roth IRA, to pay for your child’s education, will you have enough for yourself to retire on?
-You can’t add more to a Roth IRA than the annual max ($6,500 in 2023) regardless of what you intend to use the money for.
+You can’t add more to a Roth IRA than the annual max ($7,000 in 2024) regardless of what you intend to use the money for.
 So if you don’t have enough other funds that are earmarked for retirement, you might not want to consider this option.

 That’s it!
 Those are the main considerations when deciding whether to invest in a 529 plan to fund your child’s education.
-I told you at the beginning I would have a word of caution for you though.
-Here it is: if you’re contributing to a 529 plan, there’s an option to choose target-date portfolios based on your son or your daughter’s age.
+I do have a word of caution: if you’re contributing to a 529 plan, there’s an option to choose target-date portfolios based on your son’s or your daughter’s age.
 For example, if your child is going to college by 2038, then there is a 2038 portfolio that you can choose as your investment option for the 529 contributions.
 Sounds easy, right?

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.